 Finished your IVA and want to get a mortgage?
 Give us a call (0800 077 6180) or complete the form below to speak to one of our experts

-Can you get a Mortgage after your IVA?
+When is it possible to get a Mortgage after an IVA?

 What will a Mortgage after your IVA cost?

-The cost of a mortgage is measure by the interest rate you will have to pay on the money you borrow.
-The interest rate offered by different lenders will vary depending on lots of different factors.
+The cost of a mortgage is determined by the interest rate you have to pay on the money you borrow.
+The rate you are offered is largely dependent on the status of your credit file.

 How much will you be able to borrow?